drupalcorn/guide/docs/camp-planning/website_content.md

 This view could also have exposed filters for things like track/tags, day.
 It should be easy for us to default the exposed filters to the current day.

 ## Users
+To make updates to sesion nodes easier, we like to have session nodes owned by a presenter so they can update/revise as needed.
+We like to collect and display the following information on the users (all optional)

+* Name
+* Title
+* Company/Organization
+* Drupal.org Username: links
+* Biography
+* Profile picture

+We can also use entity relationships to attach sessions and sponsorships.

 ## Other Considerations